 For example, neglect and abandonment are often used interchangeably, even though they describe different forms of abuse.

-There are more reports of older adult abuse every year, but it's unclear whether that means the problem is worsening, whether older adults are becoming more aware of their rights, or both.
+There are more reports of older adult abuse every year, but it's unclear whether that means the problem is worsening, older adults are becoming more aware of their rights, or both.

 Warning Signs of Abuse

 Being aware of warning signs is crucial in protecting our older loved ones.
 Whether it's physical pain like bruises or subtler changes in mood and habits, these signs can indicate potential abuse